J.D., North Carolina Central University School of Law

 B.S., Winthrop University

-Lester served as the clinic director of North Carolina Central University’s Low Income Taxpayer Clinic and taught in the legal writing program before joining the Georgia State University College of Law faculty in 2015.
-Since then, Lester has represented the law school as a University Senate member on the budget, technology, and admissions & standards committees.
-In addition, Lester also serves on the College of Law’s technology and clinical programs committees.
-Her work extends outside the university to various local and national organizations.
-She is a member of the Herzing University Legal Studies Program Advisory Board and the Volunteer Income Tax Assistance (VITA) Advisory Board, which is housed at the United Way of Greater Atlanta.
-Lester has also created a basic tax law training program for the VITA program.
-Her civic engagement in the Atlanta area includes membership in the Atlanta Bar Association’s Tax Section and the Georgia Association of Black Women Attorneys (GABWA).
-On a national level, she is a member of the American Bar Association’s Section on Taxation and serves as the co-chair for the American Association of Law School (AALS) Section on Clinical Legal Education’s Clinicians of Color Committee.
+Tameka’s work extends outside the university to various local and national organizations.
+She is a member of the Herzing University Legal Studies Program Advisory Board and the Volunteer Income Tax Assistance (known as VIIII-TA) Advisory Board, which is housed at the United Way of Greater Atlanta.
+She is also a member Atlanta Bar Association’s Tax Section (where she was a member of the inaugural Sidebar class of 2019), the American Bar Association Section on Taxation’s Publication Committee, and the co-chair for the American Association of Law School Section on Clinical Legal Education’s Clinicians of Color Committee.